 The Patrol Services Unit is the lifeblood of the Sault Ste.
 Marie Police Service.
 Not only does it include the most members of our service, those members are also our most visible on a daily basis.
 There are four divisions under the Patrol Services umbrella.
 Those divisions include Community Patrol, Community Mobilization, Traffic Services and the Emergency Services Unit, which includes the Canine Unit.

 The Sault Ste.
-Marie Police Service Canine Unit was established in 1998 and currently has one handler and three Police Service Dogs (PSD).
+Marie Police Service Canine Unit was established in 1998 and currently has two handlers and four Police Service Dogs (PSD).
 Constable Dan Turco currently works with PSD Hektor, PSD Justice, and PSD Red.
+Constable Nick Beaudry currently works with PSD Ben.

-Justice is a German Shepherd and Hektor is a Belgian Malinois.
-They both specialize in suspect apprehension and sniffing out drugs, guns, and other evidence.
+Justice is a German Shepherd and Hektor and Ben are Belgian Malinois.
+They all specialize in suspect apprehension and sniffing out drugs, guns, and other evidence.
 They can look for missing people, but they must remain on a leash.

 Red is a Fox Red Labrador trained in search and rescue.
 Red wears a GPS collar and can assist in searches off-leash.
 When he finds a missing person or human remains, he is trained to stay with them and bark to alert his handler.